Grady Gammage Jr.

 - Professional + Civic

-He teaches land use regulation in both the Sandra Day O’Connor College of Law and the W.P.
+Grady is a committed educator, teaching land use regulation at both the Sandra Day O’Connor College of Law and the W.P.
 Carey School of Business at Arizona State University.
-In addition, Grady has long served as a Senior Fellow at ASU’s Morrison Institute for Public Policy and the Kyl Center for Water Policy where he works on projects related to urban growth, economic development, and quality of life.
+He also served as a Senior Fellow at ASU’s Morrison Institute for Public Policy and the Kyl Center for Water Policy.

 Court Admissions